 Members of the CUSJ are very concerned about climate change and the contribution that humans are making towards it through the burning of fossil fuels.
-At the same time we are very concerned about the dammage to the environment and the dangers for both human, animal, and plant health of many of our sources of energy.
-These pages are a discussion of the pros and cons of all forms of energy and an exploration towards a sound energy approach for our future.
+At the same time we are very concerned about the damage to the environment and the dangers for both human, animal, and plant health of many of our sources of energy.
+These pages are a discussion of the pros and cons of all forms of energy, as we explore sound energy approaches for our future.

 The Board of CUSJ believes we must do our best to work towards a world based on smaller, local renewable energy projects.
 We also recognize the difficulty in achieving that goal in the current global climate.

 2016 06 24 CUSJ Letter to Congregational Presidents recommending Unitarians add fossil fuels to their screening criteria for ethical investing.
 CUSJ Survey to see how many congregations have responded.

 2016 06 Clean Air Alliance report on Power Choices — designing an energy plan for Ontario.